The Music Hall (Portsmouth): Innovation + Leadership

 Forums, presentations, interviews, and documentaries tackle issues both hyper-local and global about 21st century-living with local experts and international leaders.

 Cinema

 Mainstream, independent, and foreign films are shown at both the Historic Theater and the Loft.
 These include weekly Extraordinary Cinema films, one-night-only Wildcard movies, and broadcasts from The Met and National Theatre of London.

 Telluride by the Sea

 A three-day film festival featuring movies fresh from Telluride Film Festival that, in the past, has hosted such films as Capote, Finding Neverland, and Bob Dylan: No Direction Home.

 Clubs

 There are several clubs and talks series that dive deeper into books and films with expert hosts and discussion leaders.
-Available to members and the general public alike, these social clubs enthuse and inspire film buffs, bookworms, opera fans, and local influencers.
+Available to members and the general public alike, these social clubs host film buffs, bookworms, opera fans, and local influencers.